justin-m-sullivan/broadway_shows_fade_to_black/README.md

 ## Project Overview:
 Can I build a predictive model that imporves upon the baseline accuracy model for predicting how long a show on Broadway will run?
-To answer this question, I will acquire, prepare, and explore data to identify those feaures of braodway shows that drive the the target, length of run.
+To answer this question, I will acquire, prepare, and explore data to identify those feaures of broadway shows that drive the the target, length of run.

+## Project Summary:
+Using broadway data containing information on every production from 1736 to 2020, I built a Generalized Linear Model to better predict how long a show will be on Broadway (number of days).
+This was accomplished by using features selected with statistical testing and clustering which showed that show genre, number of creatives involved in the show, number of performers, and audience capacity are drivers for how long a show will run.
+The GLM model reduced error in the number of days a show would run by outperforming the baseline mean model by 46%.

 ## Initial Questions